yochaigal/cairn/wip/2e/dungeon-seeds.md

 5 HP, 11 STR, 12 DEX, 8 WIL, petrified short sword (d8)

 - Wears a Red or Blue robe to indicate their factional allegiance.
+Are otherwise indistinguishable.

 ### 7 -